dragon7-fc/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be the drawed line would be disappear in a little moment when the road is not much even or there is a strong sunshine on the road.
+One potential shortcoming would be the drawed line would be disappear in a little moment when the road is not much even or there is a strong sunshine on the road.

 Another shortcoming could be the motion of the drawed line would not that smooth.